 Keep doing what you’re doing well

 Like most of our clients, I feel strongly about keeping doing what you’re doing well currently.
-By this I mean sticking to your well thought out brand strategy and continuing to implement your brand plans and campaigns, because your core brand message likely hasn’t changed because of this crisis.
-Of course, there will be some exceptions, some brands that can no longer be experienced in the way they were intended, but for most brands, your consumers value consistency, reassurance and continuity of brand message.
-After weeks on end of having the kids at home from school, I’m sure that the tagline ”Have a break…Have a Kit Kat!” resonates more than ever with many people right now!
+By this I mean sticking to your well thought out brand strategy and continuing to implement your brand plans and campaigns.
+Your core brand message likely hasn’t changed because of this crisis.
+There will be some exceptions with some brands who can no longer be experienced in the way they were intended.
+But for most brands your consumers value consistency, reassurance and continuity of brand message.
+After weeks on end of having the kids at home from school, I’m sure that the tagline ”Have a break…Have a Kit Kat!” resonates more than ever right now!

-If we’re heading towards a recession and people are generally cutting discretionary spending, chances are they’re not choosing not to buy your product; they’re unable to.
+If we’re heading towards a recession with a cut in discretionary spending, chances are consumers are not choosing not to buy your product; they’re unable to.
 With that in mind, I urge brands to stick with what they know works well.
 Don’t throw your focus and budget into tactical activities that consumers might not respond to – because they financially can’t, it’s not that they don’t want to.

 Show your true colours

-The, perhaps clichéd, saying “with every cloud there’s a silver lining” has been demonstrated during the COVID-19 crisis more than ever.
-Even during the darkest of days in New York City, the heart-warming videos of residents playing music, clapping and ringing cowbells out of their apartments capture the raw emotion of the human spirit.
+The perhaps clichéd saying “with every cloud there’s a silver lining” has been demonstrated during the COVID-19 crisis more than ever.
+Even during the darkest of days in Italy, the heart-warming videos of residents playing music, clapping and ringing cowbells out of their apartments capture the raw emotion of the human spirit.
 We know that humans are lapping up feelings of warmth, generosity and even humour, as we are flooded with daily memes.